sph-mn/sph-db/other/documentation/considerations.md

 * "update might prevent deletion"

 # how to create custom virtual types
-set the corresponding flag with db-type-new
+set the corresponding flag with db-type-create

 # how to select type ids by name
 * option - current choice
-  * cache data scan
+  * search in cache
   * no extra work
   * relatively fast operation
 * option
   * index btree
 * option
-  * system data scan
+  * search in system database

 # how to alter a type
 * initially not supported
 * planned to require complete rewrite of all rows unless append
 * reason is maximum space saving and performance for the row encoding
 * an option might be to create new types for the changed versions,
-* use multiple as if one and merge at some point (might never become fully merged)
+* use multiple types as if being one and merge at some point (might never become fully merged)

 # one sequence for all types or one per type
 * 64 bit keys seem desirable because it is the biggest native c datatype. but with that size and a reasonable 16 bit type identifier, only 48 bit are left for row ids